Dog-Related Injuries Cause $1.12 Billion in Liability Claims

 To know that a dog poses a danger, the landlord must know that it previously threatened or injured someone.
 Knowing that a tenant chains a dog that barks when approached, for instance, does not necessarily transfer liability to a landlord.
 Under such circumstances, a New York court did not hold a landlord liable for an injury caused by a tenant’s dog.

 Someone who cares for or otherwise exercises control over a dog often has the same liability as the legal owner.
-Even landlords who love animals should think twice about special requests concerning pets.
+In other words, landlords should think twice about special requests concerning pets.
 (Take this suggestion in the same spirit as the one about not loaning equipment to contractors.)

-Whether you have a pet-free or pet-friendly policy, call our office at 877-576-5200.
-Make sure your commercial insurance policy has the right liability protection.
+Whether you have a pet-free or pet-friendly policy, call our office at 877-576-5200 to make sure your commercial insurance policy has the right liability protection.